prasanvb/expressjs-indepth/README.md

 ## PASSPORT

 - Passport is authentication middleware that provides various strategies for user authentication
-- Passport local strategy used along with sessions takes care of mapping the authenticated user with the sessions
+- Passport local strategy used along with sessions takes care of mapping the authenticated user with the sessions (i.e. Dynamically manipulates request session object and attaches "user" property)
--
+- k